activegenerator/laravel/README.md

     # - ModelGenerator
 ```

-The config object can be set on the root (effecting all models in the file) or on a individual model
+The config object can be set on the root (affecting all models in the file) or on a individual model

 ## All options on the yaml file